victor828/Bordable-Backend/README.md

 to start the proyect run:

-first install dependences
+-first install dependences

 ```
 npm install
 ```

-if all is ok, you need migrate the DataBase
+-if all is ok, you need migrate the DataBase run:
-run:

 ```
 npm run migrate up
 ```
 this script create the tables needed for this proyect

-this proyect need to define your environment vars to start correctly
+-this proyect need to define your environment vars to start correctly

 ```
 npm run dev